resfahani/GVM-Interface/README.md

 # GVM-Interface
 **A Interface for visualization of audio and video data.**

 The interface is designed for the audio representation of the Georgian Vocal Music (GVM) dataset.
-The original code is developed by [Pauwels and Sandler (2018)](https://github.com/resfahani/GVM-Interface#references) for pywebaudioplayer software.
+This program is built on the pywebaudioplayer software developed by [Pauwels and Sandler (2018)](https://github.com/resfahani/GVM-Interface#references).
 The interface is written in the PHP and Javascript languages.

 # Getting started
 The GVM interface offers different types of audio-video visualizations.
 In the following, the descriptions of each visualization mode are summarized.

 ### main menu
-The GVM interface's man menu shows different display modes, which can be selected.
+The GVM interface's main menu shows different display modes, which can be selected.
+The main menu is based on the database, which is stored in the "data" directory.

 ### Record Section Mode